buildingSMART-Portugal/EIR/EIR-EN.md

 # 1. Introduction

-This document is an example of an EIR (Exchange Information Requirements of the Appointing Party) for the design phase of a multi-family building in Lisbon, complying with EN ISO 19650-2:2018.
+This document is an example of an EIR (Exchange Information Requirements of the appointing party) for the design phase of a multi-family building in Lisbon, complying with EN ISO 19650-2:2018.
 This is a concrete example applied to a fictitious situation and is intended as an illustration of good practice in BIM contracting during the design phase.
 Inherent in its nature, this is a document that will undergo various improvements over time.
 The web version is available at [https://github.com/buildingSMART-Portugal/EIR](https://github.com/buildingSMART-Portugal/EIR) (updated permanently) and the PDF version (updated periodically).

 # 2. Information Requirements